tianhu/bighole/README.md

 ***
 * Replace `<client-public-key>` with the content of the client's PublicKey.
-* Replace the `10.0.9.2/32` with the client private ip, not public ip, and use /32 for its subnet mask.
+* Replace the `10.0.9.2/32` with the client **private IP**, not public ip, and use `/32` for its subnet mask.
-* Since we set `SaveConfig = true` in the server's configuration file, so we do not need to modify the configuration file `wg0.conf` manually
+* Since we have set `SaveConfig = true` in the server's configuration file, so we do not need to modify the configuration file `wg0.conf` for this.
 ***

 ### Or use method 2 - modify the configuration file

 1. `sudo wg-quick down wg0`
-2. sudo vi /etc/wireguard/wg0.conf
+2. `sudo vi /etc/wireguard/wg0.conf`

 ***
 Append below section.